fluid-project/floeproject.org/src/collections/pages/erasing-imaginary-lines-healing-the-land.md

     centre of the room, someone sitting in front of the computer screen on which can bee seen a map, and large pieces of paper mounted on the wall beside the computer screen with sticky notes stuck to them.">
 <figcaption>
-    The website and storymap were set up on a large screen for visitors to experience, along with sticky notes available to provide feedback and share on the wall.
+    The website and storymap were set up on a large screen for visitors to experience, along with prompts encouraging feedback by posting sticky notes on the wall.
 A coast salish loom was set up in the middle of the gallery that visitors could interact with.
 </figcaption>
 </figure>